last updated March 21, 2017

 telephones frequently located in the center median, and service areas

 consisting of a dilapidated roadhouse next to a wayside.
-Newer

 lanes, shoulders, landscaped medians with crash barriers, frequent

-roadside emergency telephones, and ample, well-adorned service
+roadside emergency telephones, and ample, well-provisioned service

 areas.
 After reunification, the German government expedited